 May 6, 2012 (WASHINGTON) – The newly independent state of South Sudan is quickly headed towards an economic cliff in light of its decision to shut down oil production which went into effect earlier this year, says a confidential report by the World Bank.

-- South Sudan’s Minister of Finance and Economic Planning Kosti Manibe Ngai (left) as he signs the treaty to become World Bank/IMF’s newest member (AFP)
+- South Sudanese finance officials at signing of the treaty to become World Bank/IMF’s newest member (AFP File photo)

 South Sudan took with it 75% of the oil reserves that existed when it was united with the north.
 But the landlocked nation could only export its oil through the pipelines that run through Sudan’s territories and end at the Red Sea port city.